 EDI X12 Getting Started Tutorial

 Welcome to the EDI X12 Getting Started Tutorial.
-In this tutorial, you’ll build a simple Interface that accepts X12 EDI input and converts it into an Excel spreadsheet.
-This interface will take the average user 45-60 minutes to complete, and will require the three sample files available for download below.
+In this tutorial, you’ll build a simple interface that accepts X12 EDI input and converts it into an Excel spreadsheet or XLSX file.
+This interface will take the average user 45-60 minutes to complete and will require the 3 sample files available for download below.

-Note: This tutorial highlights some enhanced EDI mapping and transformation functionalities that require the X12 TR3 Table Data and Schemas.
+Note: This tutorial highlights enhanced EDI mapping and transformation functionalities requiring the X12 TR3 Table Data and Schemas.
 These are available from X12 and can be purchased individually by transaction set or as a bundle at the X12 Store.
-More information on the enhanced functionalities available in the eiConsole is available here.
+Click the link for more information on the enhanced functionalities of the eiConsole.

 We begin on the Route File Management window.
 For this tutorial, we will be creating a workflow to take incoming EDI from the filesystem, transform that EDI into XML, and then select some fields from that EDI to create and populate an Excel spreadsheet.
-You will need the three sample files linked above, as well as the X12 TR3 Table Data and Schema for the 837-Q1 transaction set.
+You will need the three sample files linked above, as well as the X12 TR3 Table Data and Schema for the EDI 837-Q1 transaction set (EDI 837 Professional Healthcare Claim).

-Note: If you do not have access to the Table Data and Schema required for EDI Enhanced Functionality you can still follow this tutorial and alter the mappings accordingly.
-However, for the sake of this exercise, we will be using the EDI Enhanced Functionalities by default.
+Note: If you do not have access to the Table Data and Schema required for EDI Enhanced Functionality, you can still follow this tutorial and alter the mappings accordingly.
+However, we will use the EDI Enhanced Functionalities by default for this exercise.

-Next, we’ll create the route for our integration.
-Interfaces can contain many Routes and be nested within one another, but each Route is an individual transformation that follows the seven-stage assembly line process outlined in the General Tutorials.
+Next, we’ll create the Route for our integration.
+Interfaces can contain many Routes and can be nested within one another.
+Still, each Route is an individual transformation that follows the 7-stage assembly line process outlined in the General Tutorials.

 Click the ‘Add Route‘ button to create a new Route, and name it whatever you like (‘EMR To Clinic‘ in this example).